-Airbus reveals futuristic blended-wing aircraft design
+Airbus reveals futuristic blended wing aircraft design

 This "blended wing body" demonstrator is called MAVERIC -- which stands for Model Aircraft for Validation and Experimentation of Robust Innovative Controls -- and is two meters long and 3.2 meters wide.

-Testing has reportedly been underway since June 2019 but the project was kept under wraps until this month.
+Testing has reportedly been underway since June 2019 but the project, which launched in 2017, was kept under wraps until this month.

 According to Airbus, MAVERIC helps accelerate understanding of new aircraft configurations and matures the technology necessary to fly such a radically different aircraft.